-Default risk premium or (DRP) represent the extra return that the borrower must pay the lender for assuming the extra or default risk.
-It is commonly used in the case of bonds.
-DRP compensates the investors or the lender in case the borrower defaults on their debt.
+Default risk premium or (DRP) represents the extra return that the borrower must pay the lender for assuming the extra or default risk.
+It has the most common use in the case of bonds.
+DRP compensates the investors or the lender if the borrower defaults on their debt.

-Investors with poor credit record must pay a higher interest rate to borrow money.
-A lender would charge a higher DRP if they feel borrower have a higher risk of being unable to pay the debt.
+Investors with poor credit records must pay a higher interest rate to borrow money.
+A lender will charge a higher DRP if they feel the borrower have a higher risk of being unable to pay the debt.

-One can say that the DRP give borrowers a greater incentive not to default on the debt.
-Without an adequate DRP, an investor would not invest in companies that have a higher chance of default.
+One can say that the DRP gives borrowers a greater incentive not to default on the debt.
+Without an adequate DRP, an investor would not invest in companies with a higher chance of default.
 By not defaulting on the debt, a company lowers its perceived default risk, and this, in turn, lowers the company’s future cost of raising capital.

 Presumably, the government of a country does not pay a default premium.
-However, in unfavourable conditions, even the government had to pay higher yields to attract investors.
+However, in unfavorable conditions, even the government had to pay higher yields to attract investors.

 How to Calculate it?